sptankard/digitalsecuritycurriculum/pages/02.curriculum/04.secure-your-computer/chapter4.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">We do not recommend encrypting your whole disk with Veracrypt if you are a beginner.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">We do not recommend encrypting your whole disk with Veracrypt if you are a beginner.
 If you feel confident with your tech skills to troubleshoot, then proceed in this section.
 You will need a USB Stick to finish this process.
 You will also need to Boot into your BIOS and Disable Secure Boot in your BIOS.</span>
 		       </div>
 		     </div>